pdm-project/copier-pdm/README.md

 Copier template for PDM projects.

 This copier template is mainly for my own usage, but feel free to try it out, or fork it!

-You need to install [Copier](https://copier.readthedocs.io/en/stable/) first.
+Original version is [pdm-project/copier-pdm](https://github.com/pdm-project/copier-pdm).

 ## Features